kazlaa/zapp/README.md

 ## How to run

+The 3 main element to run the application are in 3 folders at the root of the repository:
+ - client
+ - server
+ - datastore

 ### Database
 I used Mongo DB for this test which run in a docker container.
 To run the container :
  ```